-With this kit you’ll get a 16” bass drum, 3 toms, a snare, hi-hat, crash cymbal, stands for everything, a drum key, sticks, stool, and a bass drum pedal.
+With this kids drum kit you’ll get a 16” bass drum, 3 toms, a snare, hi-hat, crash cymbal, stands for everything, a drum key, sticks, stool, and a bass drum pedal.
 It really is everything you need, so they should be set for a few years to come.

 The shells are made of real wood, and the sound is much better than other junior drum sets on the market.

-At around 10 years old and up, it’s a good idea to go with a full size drum set and pick a decent quality one since it will most likely be played for many years.
+At around 10 years old and up, it’s a good idea to go with a full size drum kit and pick a decent quality one since it will most likely be played for many years.

 And the best part?
 It comes with all hardware so you don’t need to buy anything extra.

 For a really affordable price you’ll get a 22x16 Bass Drum, 1x8 Tom, 12x9 Tom, 16x16 Floor Tom, 14x5.5 Snare Drum, 16" Brass Crash-Ride, 14" Hybrid Hi-Hats, stands for everything, a bass drum pedal, and a drum throne.

 This is a great kit that can become the foundation for your young drummer for a large part of their life.
 It’s always good to start with something cheap, and then they can slowly upgrade different parts as they find what kind of things they like when it comes to things like cymbals or drum heads.

 Want to see some other options?
 Check out our round-up of the best cheap drum sets.

 If you are looking for the best drum set for kids that is portable and with the ability to be played quietly, an electronic drum set is the perfect solution.
 It can make for a great kids drum set.